|383C.01||[Repealed, 1989 c 240 s 10]|

 The county shall use generally accepted accounting principles in the management of its accounting records.

-The county board of commissioners shall appoint a civil service director.
-The civil service director shall be in the unclassified service.
+The county board of commissioners shall appoint a human resources director.
+The human resources director shall be in the unclassified service.

 Members of the county civil service commission shall hold regular meetings at least once each month and may hold such additional meetings as may be required in the proper discharge of their duties.
 Meetings of the commission shall be open to the public.
 The commission shall keep records and minutes of its business and official actions and such records and minutes shall be public records open to public inspection, subject to such rules as to hours and conditions of inspection as the commission may establish.
 It shall be the duty of the county civil service commission as a body:

-(a) After public hearing to adopt such rules and regulations for the administration of sections 383C.03 to 383C.059, such classification and compensation plans for the classified service, together with rules for their administration, and amendments thereof as may be recommended by the civil service director after a thorough survey of personnel organization included in such plan or plans, and suitable regulations covering vacations, leave of absence and sick leave, the order of layoff in case of a curtailment in the number of employees in any class in any department, compulsory retirement at a fixed age, and any other conditions affecting the employment of persons within the classified service, which, when approved by the board of county commissioners, shall have the force and effect of law and be binding upon all county officers, boards and commissions.
-Rules and regulations affecting employees of the local social services agency should be in conformance with any federal regulations established by the Social Security Board.
+(a) After public hearing to adopt such rules and regulations for the administration of sections 383C.03 to 383C.056, such classification and compensation plans for the classified service, together with rules for their administration, and amendments thereof as may be recommended by the human resources director after a thorough survey of personnel organization included in such plan or plans, and suitable regulations covering vacations, leave of absence and sick leave, the order of layoff in case of a reduction in the number of employees in any class in any department, and any other conditions affecting the employment of persons within the classified service, which, when approved by the board of county commissioners, shall have the force and effect of law and be binding upon all county officers, boards and commissions.

-(c) To hear and determine appeals or complaints respecting the administrative work of the civil service director, the rejection of an applicant for admission to an examination, and such other matters as may be referred to the commission by the civil service director.
+(c) To hear and determine appeals or complaints respecting the administrative work of the human resources director, the rejection of an applicant for admission to an examination, and such other matters as may be referred to the commission by the human resources director.

 (d) To make such investigations as may be requested by the board of county commissioners and to report thereon.

-The civil service director as executive head of the county civil service commission shall direct and supervise all of its administrative and technical activities in addition to the duties imposed, elsewhere in sections 383C.03 to 383C.059, and shall:
+The human resources director as executive head of the county civil service commission shall direct and supervise all of its administrative and technical activities in addition to the duties imposed, elsewhere in sections 383C.03 to 383C.056, and shall:

 (a) Attend the regular and special meetings of the county civil service commission, to act as its secretary and to record its official actions.

-(b) Appoint, supervise and direct such employees of the civil service department as may be necessary to carry out the provisions of sections 383C.03 to 383C.059.
-Such employees shall be chosen in accordance with and shall be subject to the provisions of sections 383C.03 to 383C.059.
+(b) Appoint, supervise and direct such employees of the human resources department as may be necessary to carry out the provisions of sections 383C.03 to 383C.056.
+Such employees shall be chosen in accordance with and shall be subject to the provisions of sections 383C.03 to 383C.056.

-(c) Prepare and recommend rules and regulations for the administration of sections 383C.03 to 383C.059, which shall become effective after approval by the commission and the board of county commissioners, as provided in sections 383C.03 to 383C.059, to administer such rules and regulations and to propose amendments thereto.
+(c) Prepare and recommend rules and regulations for the administration of sections 383C.03 to 383C.056, which shall become effective after approval by the commission and the board of county commissioners, as provided in sections 383C.03 to 383C.056, to administer such rules and regulations and to propose amendments thereto.

-(d) Establish and maintain in card or other suitable form a roster of all officers and employees in the service of the county, which shall show the employment history of each such employee.
-The director shall have access to all records and papers, the examination of which will aid in the discharge of duties in connection with such roster.
+(d) Establish and maintain a record of all officers and employees in the service of the county, which shall show the employment history of each such employee.
+The director shall have access to all records and papers, the examination of which will aid in the discharge of duties in connection with such record.

 (e) Ascertain and record the duties and responsibilities pertaining to all positions in the classified service and classify such positions in the manner hereinafter provided.